femaury/intra_42/README.md

 Feel free to create issues or pull requests to contribute!

 ## Contributing
-To run the app, you will first need to [create an app for 42's api](https://profile.intra.42.fr/oauth/applications/new).
+To run the app, you will first need to [create an app for 42's api](https://profile.intra.42.fr/oauth/applications/new) with the following redirection URI: `com.femaury.swifty://oauth2callback`.
 Then use the keys your are given inside `Intra42/APIManager/API42Manager.swift`:
 ```
     let clientId = "YOUR_42_API_APP_UID"
     let clientSecret = "YOUR_42_API_APP_SECRET"